edgedb/edgedb/docs/guides/cheatsheet/link_properties.rst

 :index: property

 Links can contain **properties**.
+These are distinct from links themselves (which we refer to as simply "links") and are used to store metadata about a link.
 Due to how they're persisted under the hood, link properties have a few additional constraints: they're always *single* and *optional*.

 .. note::